ShubhangiKumbhar28/-House_Rent_Prediction/README.md

 Algorithms:
- I have used Grid Search method for hyperparameter tuning and I have used Linear Regressor, Decision Tree Regressor, KNN, Random forest Regressor .
+ I have used Grid Search method for hyperparameter tuning and I have used Linear Regressor, Decision Tree Regressor, KNN, Random forest Regressor for prediction of house Rent .